 Resolutions

-In practice, we don't even know what the loss landscape looks like for large models, but this problem exists no matter what.
-There is research done on variations of gradient descent to help mitigate these problems as well as improve training speed and overall performance.
+In practice, we don’t know what the loss landscape looks like for large models.
+There is research on variations of gradient descent to help mitigate these problems as well as improve training speed and overall performance.
 The go-to right now is the Adam optimizer which varies α\alpha automatically based on patterns observed in prior iterations.

 Just to give you an idea what these more complicated landscapes look like, consider this work done to try to visualize them!
 Mind you, in most applications the number of inputs variables is larger than we can visualize so this is an attempt at visualizing.